 This Air Fryer Ribs recipe will show you how to make pork ribs in your air fryer.
 It’s ready in less than 40 minutes.
 Plus, it uses just three-main ingredients like my sweet and smoky bbq seasoning with any hickory bbq sauce that you wish.
 Whether you make this easy recipe during the summer months, or just a random Friday, these air fryer BBQ ribs will definitely be a family favorite and the star at your dinner table.

 Why Make This

-- Tender ribs in a fraction of the time: this recipe comes together in less than 40 minutes with only an air fryer.
+- Tender ribs in a fraction of the time: this recipe comes together with a cook time of fewer than 40 minutes with only an air fryer.